Ares16x16/telegram-media-download-bot/README.md

 • /fetch x <username> - Fetch from X/Twitter
 • /fetch instagram <username> - Fetch from Instagram
 • /help - List available commands

+### Notes
+- Now the bot is set to automatically fetch media from Inoue Nagi's X & Instagram, you can comment it out at the bottom of `bot.py` if you don't want it to run.